-CRM: the Ultimate Business Organiser19 Jul 2021
+CRM: the Ultimate Business Organiser24 Apr 2023

 Step into the OpenCRM time machine with me for a moment.
 It’s 1994, mobile phones are the size of a breeze block!
 The Channel Tunnel has just opened.
 Amazon has just been created.
 Your average everyday business person leaves the house in the morning in their shoulder-padded suit.
-In one hand there is a trusty briefcase with the day’s paperwork.
+In the one hand, there is a trusty briefcase with the day’s paperwork.
 In the other, there is a Filofax or business organiser.
-It’s a leather-bound article and is essential for this business person to complete their day successfully.
+It’s a leather-bound object and is essential for this business person to complete their day successfully.

 Now let’s jump back to the present day.
 Our business person no longer has the need to carry that briefcase around, stuffed full of notes and printouts.
 The same is said for their business organiser.
-But it’s not disappeared from our business person’s day to day.
+But it’s not disappeared from our business person’s day-to-day.
 It’s now just a simple click away rather than bound in leather and held under one arm.

 Today we are going to take a look at how a CRM system can act as your business organiser.
 CRM, as we all know by now, stands for Customer Relationship Management.
 But it’s not just about helping you maintain excellent relationships with your customers.
 It’s about keeping YOU organised.
 The more oganised you are, the better your company is going to be.
-If you get yourself into a place where your CRM system is doing the majority of the organisation for you, it’s going to allow you heaps of time.
+If you get yourself into a place where your CRM system is doing the majority of the organisation for you, it’s going to give you heaps of time.
 And that’s time to dedicate to your customers and the smooth running of your business!